mystere1337/libjson/README.md

 ### Getting settings at runtime

-Any function that gets a setting will return the desired type, and will need an `obj_t` parameter and the setting identifier of form `objX.objY.setting` as second parameter.
+Any function that gets a setting will return the desired type, and will need a `json_obj_t` parameter and the setting identifier of form `objX.objY.setting` as second parameter.
 Example:

 ```json
 {